 For older recordings from services, please go to the Recordings page.

 The church has a new range of four information leaflets available which one can pick up from the church or download by clicking on the links below.
 Please feel free to share the link with others or forward the pdf file for free.

-If you would like to donate to our Organ Restoration Fund, you can do so using the button below and paying with Paypal or a credit card.
+If you would like to donate to our Church Restoration Fund, you can do so here with a Paypal account or a credit card.

 Follow us on:

 February 2017 at the Dublin Unitarian Church The February sunshine steeps your boughs and tints the buds Read article...

 December 2016 at the Dublin Unitarian Church How did it get so late so soon?
 It's night before Read article...